 Baked banana bread recipe

 And it’s really easy to make baked bananas too!
 Simply pop them whole in the oven and bake for about 25 minutes until they turn brown and soft – and that’s all there is to it!
 You can enjoy them with ice cream, add them to porridge, smoothies and muffins.
-Or you can make this Easy Whole Wheat Baked Banana Bread with Sea Salt!
+Or you can make this healthy wholemeal banana bread!

 When the bananas come out of the oven they are juicy and there is likely to be some juice around them.
 It is important to add all this delicious juice into the batter along with the mashed bananas.
-The mixture may seem a little runny at first but it will thicken as it cools.
-This easy, healthy banana bread is very moist (no point inserting a skewer to check if it’s done as it will be moist).
-Allow it to cool completely before slicing (it makes an ideal lunchbox snack).
+The banana mixture may seem a little runny at first but it will thicken as it cools.